DevNomadX/Python101ForBeginners/README.md

 Welcome to the "Learning Python for Beginners" repository!
 If you're new to programming or looking to start your journey with Python, you're in the right place.

 📚 What You'll Find Here:
-- **Beginner-Friendly Tutorials:** Step-by-step tutorials and explanations to help you grasp Python's fundamentals.
 - **Code Examples:** Real-world Python code examples and projects to reinforce your learning.
 - **Practice Exercises:** A collection of exercises with solutions to test your understanding and improve your skills.
 - **Useful Resources:** Links to external Python resources, books, and documentation to deepen your knowledge.